Announcement: The next European Examination in Neuropathology will take place from 9-10 May 2024 in Zürich, Switzerland.

 Early application is strongly recommended as the number of candidates is likely to be limited to four per examination.
 Places will be offered on a first-come-first-served basis, provided the applicant meets the requirements.

 The Chair will confirm whether the applicant may sit the examination (applicant becomes a candidate).
 The Euro-CNS office will then send the candidate a registration & payment form, which finally confirms the application.
-The registration fee is 700 Euro.
+The exam fee is 800 Euro.
 Please make sure to read the EFN Curriculum for Diagnostic Neuropathology, which forms the basis on which examiners will assess the knowledge and competence of examination candidates

 FUTURE EXAMINATION DATES